SaltContainer/PokemonEmeraldMapRandoTracker/README.md

 It's an EmoTracker pack with maps for the [Universal Warp Randomizer](https://www.reddit.com/r/pokemon/comments/qel5h4/i_created_a_mod_that_randomizes_the_entire_map_of/) used on Pokémon Emerald, available on PointCrow's [Discord](https://discord.gg/pointcrow).

+### All 3 (Emerald, Platinum, and FRLG) of my Warp Randomizer Tracker EmoTracker packs are no longer supported.
+You can still use them perfectly fine, but I recommend using newer and better trackers.
+**My recommendation is Sekii's Web Tracker, available [here](https://sekii.gitlab.io/pokemon-tracker/).**

 ## Requirements

 [EmoTracker](https://emotracker.net/)